 My eyes narrowed and I could see her biting her cheek, still smirking.
 She was challenging me.
 "Let me tell you something, Miss Isles.
 We're not a legitimate establishment here.
 We don't play by the rules if we don't want to.
 We work by our own code of conduct that shifts on a case-by-case basis.
 You're here, and that means two things: you're desperate and you don't want word to get out.
 I gather you don't like sharing secrets.
 You don't like letting people in.
 That's all right.
 You just need to be prepared to accept that if I get the low-down on Mr. Fairfield's disappearance and don't like what I find, you may have some explaining to do.
 You may have tell me everything about yourself.
 All of it.
 Savvy?"

 Again, composed.
 Again unfazed.
-"That's a big little word, 'all,'" she nearly whispers.
+"That's a big little word, 'all,'" she whispers.
 Her counter-offer: "Let's make it mostly all."

 "Let's cross that bridge when we come to it.
 For now, take a powder and I'll be in touch with you.
 Don't forget to leave the dough with Frost on your way out."

 She slid a card out of her purse and onto my desk before she stood up and turned around.
-I nearly had to bite my fist to keep from groaning out loud: her dress was backless, exposing a V-shaped section of delicious-looking skin from her shoulders to just above a very firm ass.
-Once Korsak showed me an issue of his National Geographic magazine that had a photograph of a lioness tearing into a fresh piece of prey.
+I about had to bite my fist to keep from groaning out loud: her dress was backless, exposing a V-shaped section of delicious-looking skin from her shoulders to just above a very firm ass.
+Once, Korsak showed me an issue of his National Geographic magazine that had a photograph of a lioness tearing into a fresh piece of prey.
 That's the image that came to mind when Maura turned her back on me: I wanted to tear into that dress for a slab of that red meat.

 I had never been caught staring before.